|Recommended System Requirements|

 |Game||Radeon R9 280||Radeon HD 7950 Sapphire OC 3GB Edition|

 |Gears of War 4||102%||102%|

-In terms of overall gaming performance, the graphical capabilities of the Radeon R9 280 are marginally better than the AMD Radeon HD 7950 Sapphire OC 3GB Edition.
+In terms of overall gaming performance, the graphical capabilities of the AMD Radeon R9 280 are marginally better than the AMD Radeon HD 7950 Sapphire OC 3GB Edition.